DinoChiesa/apigee-proxy-generator/README.md

 The tool in this repo that applies the template is generic.
 The template itself and the configuration that gets applied, can vary, for different purposes.
-There are a few example templates here, and a few different configurations.
+There are a few example templates here, and a few different configurations for data to apply to those templates.
 But these are intended to be illustrations.
 You could write your own templates and your own configuration data, too.